oubino/locpix_points/README.rst

 ===================

 * NOTE: In the paper ClusterNet-LCF is named LocClusterNet in the code and ClusterNet-HCF is named ClusterNet in the code (with handcrafted features an option to include).
+* When installing locpix-points package either 1.
+Checkout paper branch or 2.
+Download the Paper release rather than cloning

 Visualise results of ClusterNet-HCF [~5 mins]
 ---------------------------------------------